ryusei-hayashi/test-repo/README.md

 Input the scene of output music.
 Valence and Arousal are based on [Circumplex model](https://en.wikipedia.org/wiki/Emotion_classification#Circumplex_model).

 ### System
+First, the system converts the input music to the coordinate z in AI.
+Second, the system computes the center p of the scene of input music.
+Similarly, the system computes the center q of the scene of output music.
+Third, the system moves the coordinate z in the direction of the vector q - p.
+Finally, the system retrieves music close to the moved coordinate z.

 ## Package
 * [ffmpeg](https://ffmpeg.org/)